Rock Hill Divorce Attorney

 How Do I Begin The Divorce Process?

 Starting the divorce process can be confusing.
 A good initial step in the divorce process is to prepare any financial documents that will serve as proof of both you and your spouse’s current income.
 Proof can include your most recent pay stubs, tax returns, or banking records.
-A proof of the value of your marital assets as well as the amount of any marital debts may also be requested by the court, so make sure you include those statements that contain vital information like name, dates, amount, etc. You can also seek help from a divorce lawyer in preparing these for you.
+Proof of the value of your marital assets as well as the amount of any marital debts, may also be requested by the court, so make sure you include those statements that contain vital information like name, dates, amount, etc. You can also seek help from a divorce lawyer in preparing these for you.

-To start the process of divorce here in SC, a spouse must file a complaint with or without a divorce lawyer based on the five grounds where you last lived together, if both still live here in the state.
-Another option if your spouse lives in another state is to file where you reside or vice versa.
+To start the process of divorce here in SC, a spouse must file a complaint with or without a divorce lawyer based on the five grounds where you last lived together if both still live here in the state.
+Another option, if your spouse lives in another state, is to file where you reside or vice versa.
 Moreover, South Carolina residency also applies and requires that either you or your spouse must be a current or former resident of the state for at least a year.
 On the other hand, if both you and your spouse live here in SC, you two must have lived in the state for at least three (3) months.
 To get started with the divorce process, give our divorce attorney at The Howze Law Firm a call today.

 Uncontested Divorce Actions

 The best resolution to a family court matter happens when all individuals work together for a solution that fits their entire family.
-At The Howze Law Firm, our divorce lawyer is committed to working with families to provide a low-cost solution when all parties want to work together or when the divorce action is uncontested.
+At The Howze Law Firm LLC, our divorce lawyer is committed to working with families to provide a low-cost solution when all parties want to work together or when the divorce action is uncontested.

 Uncontested actions mean the parties agree on the issues or do not object to what the other party is seeking in court.
 For instance, if your spouse does not object to you seeking a divorce, then the action is considered uncontested.
 These actions normally move through the court faster.
-Connect our divorce lawyer to learn more about uncontested divorce.
+Connect with our divorce lawyer to learn more about uncontested divorce.

 How Long Does The Divorce Process Take?